bbauska/zombiePolitics/README.md

 central to the ideologies and power relations of a undemocratic and increasingly bankrupt economic and political system.
-While claiming to enact policies designed to reduce the federal deficit, Obama plans to cut many crucial domestic programs while increasing military spending, the intelligence budget, and foreign military aid.
+While claiming to enact policies designed to reduce the federal deficit, Obama plans to cut many crucial domestic programs while increasing military spending, the intelligence budget, and foreign military aid.</p>

-Obama has requested a defense budget for 2011 of $708 billion, in addition to call­ ing for $33 billion to finance the wars in Iraq and Afghanistan.
+<p>Obama has requested a defense budget for 2011 of $708 billion, in addition to
+call­ing for $33 billion to finance the wars in Iraq and Afghanistan.
 This budget is almost as large as the rest of the entire world’s defense spending combined.
-Roger Hodge provides a usefu.l summary of Obama’s failings, extending from the perversion of the rule of law to the authoritarian claim of “sovereign immunity.”
+Roger Hodge provides a usefu.l summary of Obama’s failings, extending from the perversion of the rule of law to the authoritarian claim of "sovereign immunity."
 He writes:
-Obama promised to end the war in Iraq, end torture, close Guantanamo, restore the con­ stitution, heal our wounds, and wash our feet.
+Obama promised to end the war in Iraq, end torture, close Guantanamo, restore the con­stitution, heal our wounds, and wash our feet.
 None of these things has come to pass.
-As pres­ ident, with few exceptions, Obama either has embraced the unconstitutional war powers claimed by his predecessor or has left the door open for their quiet adoption at some later date.
-Leon Panetta, director of the Central Intelligence Agency, has declared that the right to kidnap (known as “extraordinary rendition") foreigners will continue, just as the Bush administrations expansive doctrine of state secrets continues to be used in court against those wrongfully detained and tortured by our security forces and allies.
-Obama has adopted mil­ itary commissions, once an unpardonable oH`ense against our best traditions, to prosecute ter­ rorism cases in which legitimate convictions cannot be obtained ....
-The principle of habeas corpus, sacred to candidate Obama as “the essence of who we are,” no longer seems so essen­ tial, and reports continue to surface of secret prisons hidden from due process and the Red Cross.
-Waterboarding has been banned, but other “soft” forms of torture, such as sleep depri­ vation and force-feeding, continue-as do the practices, which once seemed so terribly important to opponents ofthe Bush regime, of presidential signing statements and warrant­ less surveillance.
-In at least one respect, the Obama Justice Department has produced an
-innovation: a claim of “sovereign immunity" in response to a lawsuit seeking damages for ille­ gal spying.
-Not even the minions of George W. Bush, with their fanciful notions ofthe uni­ tary executive, made use of this constitutionally suspect doctrine, derived from the ancient common-law assumption that “the King can do no wrong," to defend their clear violations of the federal surveillance statute.49
+As pres­ident, with few exceptions, Obama either has embraced the unconstitutional war powers claimed by his predecessor or has left the door open for their quiet adoption at some later date.
+Leon Panetta, director of the Central Intelligence Agency, has declared that the right to kidnap (known as "extraordinary rendition") foreigners will continue, just as the Bush administrations expansive doctrine of state secrets continues to be used in court against those wrongfully detained and tortured by our security forces and allies.
+Obama has adopted mil­itary commissions, once an unpardonable oH`ense against our best traditions, to prosecute ter­rorism cases in which legitimate convictions cannot be obtained ....
+The principle of habeas corpus, sacred to candidate Obama as "the essence of who we are," no longer seems so essen­tial, and reports continue to surface of secret prisons hidden from due process and the Red Cross.
+Waterboarding has been banned, but other "soft" forms of torture, such as sleep depri­vation and force-feeding, continue-as do the practices, which once seemed so terribly important to opponents ofthe Bush regime, of presidential signing statements and warrant­less surveillance.
+In at least one respect, the Obama Justice Department has produced an innovation: a claim of "sovereign immunity" in response to a lawsuit seeking damages for ille­gal spying.
+Not even the minions of George W. Bush, with their fanciful notions ofthe uni­tary executive, made use of this constitutionally suspect doctrine, derived from the ancient common-law assumption that "the King can do no wrong," to defend their clear violations of the federal surveillance statute.49</p>

-Moreover, by giving corporations and unions unlimited freedom to contribute to elections, the recent Supreme Court decision in Citizens United v.
+<p>Moreover, by giving corporations and unions unlimited freedom to contribute to
+elections, the recent Supreme Court decision in Citizens United v.
 Federal Election Commission provided a final step in placing the control of politics more firmly in the hands of big money and large corporations.
 In this ruling, democracy-like every­ thing else in American culture-was treated as a commodity and offered up to the highest bidder.
-As a result, whatever government regulations are imposed on big business and the financial sectors will be largely ineffective and will do little to dis­ rupt casino capitalism’s freedom from political, economic, and ethical constraints.
+As a result, whatever government regulations are imposed on big business and the financial sectors will be largely ineffective and will do little to dis­rupt casino capitalism’s freedom from political, economic, and ethical constraints.
-Chris Hedges is right in insisting that the Supreme Court’s decision “carried out a coup d’état in slow motion.
+Chris Hedges is right in insisting that the Supreme Court’s decision "carried out a coup d’état in slow motion.
 The coup is over.
 We lost.
-The ruling is one more judi­ cial effort to streamline mechanisms for corporate control.
-It exposes the myth of a functioning democracy and the triumph of corporate power....The corporate state is firmly cemented in place.”50
+The ruling is one more judi­cial effort to streamline mechanisms for corporate control.
+It exposes the myth of a functioning democracy and the triumph of corporate power....The corporate state is firmly cemented in place."50</p>

-In light of his conservative, if not authoritarian, policies, Obama’s once-inspir­ ing call for hope has been reduced to what appears to be simply an empty perfor­ mance, one that “favours the grand symbolic gesture over deep structural change every time.”51 What once appeared as inspired rhetoric has largely been reduced to fodder for late-night television comics, while for a growing army of angry voters it has become nothing more than a cheap marketing campaign and disingenuous diversion in support of moneyed interests and power.
-Obama’s rhetoric of hope is largely contradicted by policies that continue to reproduce a world of egotistic self-referentiality, an insensitivity to human suffering, massive investments in mil­ itary power, and an embrace of those market-driven values that produce enormous inequalities in wealth, income, and security.
-There is more at stake here than a pol­ itics of misrepresentation and bad faith.
+<p>In light of his conservative, if not authoritarian, policies, Obama’s once-inspir­
+ing call for hope has been reduced to what appears to be simply an empty performance, one that "favours the grand symbolic gesture over deep structural change every time."51 What once appeared as inspired rhetoric has largely been reduced to fodder for late-night television comics, while for a growing army of angry voters it has become nothing more than a cheap marketing campaign and disingenuous diversion in support of moneyed interests and power.
+Obama’s rhetoric of hope is largely contradicted by policies that continue to reproduce a world of egotistic self-referentiality, an insensitivity to human suffering, massive investments in mil­itary power, and an embrace of those market-driven values that produce enormous inequalities in wealth, income, and security.
+There is more at stake here than a pol­itics of misrepresentation and bad faith.
 There is an invisible register of politics that goes far beyond the contradiction between Obama’s discourse and his right-wing policies.
-What we must take seriously in Obama’s policies is the absence of anything that might suggest a fundamental power shift away from casino capitalism to poli­ cies that would develop the conditions “that make it possible for ordinary people to better their lives by becoming political beings and by making power responsive to their hopes and needs.”52 In Obama’s world, cutthroat competition is still the ZOMBIE POLITICS, DEMOCRACY, AND THE THREAT OF AUTHORITARIANISM | 2] name of the game, and individual choice is still simply about a hunt for bargains.
+What we must take seriously in Obama’s policies is the absence of anything that might suggest a fundamental power shift away from casino capitalism to poli­cies that would develop the conditions "that make it possible for ordinary people to better their lives by becoming political beings and by making power responsive to their hopes and needs."52 In Obama’s world, cutthroat competition is still the name of the game, and individual choice is still simply about a hunt for bargains.</p>

-Lost here is any notion of political and social responsibility for the welfare, auton­ omy, and dignity of all human beings but especially those who are marginalized because they lack food, shelter,jobs, and other crucial basic needs.
+<p>Lost here is any notion of political and social responsibility for the welfare, auton­
+omy, and dignity of all human beings but especially those who are marginalized because they lack food, shelter,jobs, and other crucial basic needs.
 But then again, this is not Obama’s world; it is a political order and mode of economic sovereign­ ty that has been in the making for quite some time and now shapes practically every aspect of culture, politics, and civic life.
-In doing so it has largely destroyed any ves­ tige of real democracy in the United States.
+In doing so it has largely destroyed any ves­ tige of real democracy in the United States.</p>

-I am not suggesting that in light of Obama’s continuation of some of the deeply structured authoritarian tendencies in American society that people should turn away from the language of hope, but I am saying that they should avoid a notion of hope that is as empty as it is disingenuous.
-What is needed is a language of cri­ tique and hope that mutually inform each other, and engagement in a discourse of hope that is concretely rooted in real struggles and capable of inspiring a new political language and collective vision among a highly conservative and fractured polity.
-Maybe it is time to shift the critique of Obama away from an exclusive focus on the policies and practices of his administration and develop a new language, one with a longer historical purview and deeper understanding of the ominous forces that now threaten any credible notion of the United States as an aspiring democ­ racy.
-As Stuart Hall insists, we “need to change the scale of magnification” in order to make visible the anti-democratic relations often buried beneath the hidden order of politics that have taken hold in the United States in the last few decades.53 lt may be time to shift the discourse away from focusing on either Obama’s failures or progressives and others to develop “the organizational power to make mus­ cular demands”54 on the Obama administration.
+<p>I am not suggesting that in light of Obama’s continuation of some of the
+deeply structured authoritarian tendencies in American society that people should turn away from the language of hope, but I am saying that they should avoid a notion of hope that is as empty as it is disingenuous.
+What is needed is a language of cri­tique and hope that mutually inform each other, and engagement in a discourse of hope that is concretely rooted in real struggles and capable of inspiring a new political language and collective vision among a highly conservative and fractured polity.
+Maybe it is time to shift the critique of Obama away from an exclusive focus on the policies and practices of his administration and develop a new language, one with a longer historical purview and deeper understanding of the ominous forces that now threaten any credible notion of the United States as an aspiring democ­racy.
+As Stuart Hall insists, we "need to change the scale of magnification" in order to make visible the anti-democratic relations often buried beneath the hidden order of politics that have taken hold in the United States in the last few decades.53</p>

+<p>It may be time to shift the discourse away from focusing on either Obama’s failures
+or progressives and others to develop "the organizational power to make mus­cular demands"54 on the Obama administration.
 Maybe the time has come to focus on the ongoing repressive and systemic conditions, institutions, ideologies, and values that have been developing in American society for the last thirty years, forces that are giving rise to a unique form of American authoritarianism.
-I agree with Sheldon Wolin that the “fixation upon” Obama now “obscures the problems” we are facing.55 Maybe it is time to imagine what democracy would look like out­ side of what we have come to call capitalism, not simply neoliberalism at its most extreme manifestation.
+I agree with Sheldon Wolin that the "fixation upon" Obama now "obscures the problems" we are facing.55 Maybe it is time to imagine what democracy would look like out­ side of what we have come to call capitalism, not simply neoliberalism at its most extreme manifestation.
 Maybe it is time to fight for the formative culture and modes of thought and agency that are the very foundations of democracy.
-And maybe it is time to mobilize a militant, far-reaching social movement to challenge the false claims that equate democracy and capitalism.
+And maybe it is time to mobilize a militant, far-reaching social movement to challenge the false claims that equate democracy and capitalism.</p>

-If it is true that a new form of authoritarianism is developing in the United States, undercutting any vestige of a democratic society, then it is equally true that there is nothing inevitable about this growing threat.
+<p>If it is true that a new form of authoritarianism is developing in the United
+States, undercutting any vestige of a democratic society, then it is equally true that there is nothing inevitable about this growing threat.
 The long and tightening grip of authoritarianism in American political culture can be resisted and transformed.
-This dystopic fixture will not happen if intellectuals, workers, young people, and diverse social movements unite to create the public spaces and unsettling formative educational cultures necessary for reimagining the meaning of radical democracy.
+This dystopic fixture will not happen if intellectuals, workers, young people, and diverse social movements unite to create the public spaces and unsettling formative educational cultures necessary for reimagining the meaning of radical democracy.</p>

-In part, this is a pedagogical project, one that recognizes consciousness, agency, and education as central to any viable notion of politics. lt is also a project designed to address, critique, and make visible the commonsense ideologies that enable neolib­ eral capitalism and other elements of an emergent authoritarianism to function alongside a kind of moral coma and political amnesia at the level of everyday life.
+<p>In part, this is a pedagogical project, one that recognizes consciousness, agency, and
+education as central to any viable notion of politics. lt is also a project designed to address, critique, and make visible the commonsense ideologies that enable neolib­ eral capitalism and other elements of an emergent authoritarianism to function alongside a kind of moral coma and political amnesia at the level of everyday life.</p>

-But such a project will not take place if the American public cannot recognize how the mechanisms of authoritarianism have had an impact on their lives, restructured negatively the notion of freedom, and corrupted power by placing it largely in the hands of ruling elites, corporations, and different segments of the military and
+<p>But such a project will not take place if the American public cannot recognize how
+the mechanisms of authoritarianism have had an impact on their lives, restructured negatively the notion of freedom, and corrupted power by placing it largely in the hands of ruling elites, corporations, and different segments of the military and